fcollf/DayPlannerUI/README.md

 In this example, the `onTapGesture` closure prints the tapped element's details to the console, but you can replace this with any custom behavior you need for your application.

-> [!IMPORTANT]
-> The tap gesture is only active in non-editable mode.
-If `DayPlannerView` is set to editable
-> mode (allowing element selection, dragging, or resizing), the tap gesture won't be recognized.
-> To utilize the tap gesture effectively, ensure that the view is in a non-editable state.
-This can
-> be achieved by either setting the `isEditable` property to false or by using the shorter
-> initializer for a display-only view

 ## License

 This package is licensed under the MIT License - see the [LICENSE](LICENSE) file for details